resteasy/gRPCtoJakartaREST-archetype/README.md

  2. servlet.name [elaborate here]

- 3. root.class
+ 3. "root-class" parameter: the prefix to use for generated classes [Bad name: change to "root"]

 For example,

         mvn -Dresteasy.version=4.7.0.Final -Dservlet.name=org.jboss.resteasy.example.ExampleApp -Droot.class=CC1 clean install

-The gRPCtoJAXRS project will be populated as follows
+The gRPCtoJkRWS project will be populated as follows

  1. src/main/java will be copied from the target project